-Adventure-filled trip full of hiking, climbing and diving or afternoons in a hammock on the beach — the pure life awaits you in Costa Rica.
+An adventure-filled trip full of hiking, climbing and diving or afternoons in a hammock on the beach — the pure life awaits you in Costa Rica.

 Before you leave, take out a travel insurance policy so that a bad meal or a hiking mishap doesn’t ruin your pura vida memories.

 What are the entry requirements for Costa Rica?

 Americans can visit Costa Rica without a visa, but you must: